6 ECMAScript Data Types and Values

 1. Let oldValue be !
 ToInt32(x).

-2. Return the result of applying bitwise complement to oldValue.
+2. Return the bitwise complement of oldValue.
 The mathematical value of the result is exactly representable as a 32-bit two's complement bit string.

 6.1.6.1.3 Number::exponentiate ( base, exponent )